SenkaWolf/Beginner-Exploring-Linux/README.md

 If there are multiple options, I’ll indicate my preferred choice with a star ![Star](https://github.com/senkawolf/Beginner-Exploring-Linux/blob/main/media/icons/star14.png?raw=true).
 Feel free to choose differently.

+> [!IMPORTANT]
+> Documents in this repository have been prepared using information gathered from various wikis, YouTube, and ChatGPT.

 ![---](https://github.com/senkawolf/Beginner-Exploring-Linux/blob/main/media/line.png?raw=true)

 <h1 align="center">Prepairing for Installation</h1>